Nemessi10/todo-list/README.md

-# To-Do list
+# To-Do List

 ## Functional Requirements

-### User Management:
+### User Management

-- The system must allow users to sign up, log in, and manage their profiles.
+- **As a user, I want to sign up, log in, and manage my profile so that I can personalize my experience.**
-- Users must be able to reset their passwords via email.
+- **As a user, I want to reset my password via email so that I can regain access to my account if I forget it.**
-- User authentication must be persistent (users stay logged in unless they log out manually).
+- **As a user, I want to stay logged in unless I manually log out so that I don’t have to enter my credentials repeatedly.**
-- User roles must include Admin and Regular User with different permissions.
+- **As an admin, I want to have different permissions than a regular user so that I can manage the system effectively.**

-### Task Management:
+### Task Management

-- Users must be able to create, update, and delete tasks.
+- **As a user, I want to create tasks with a title and description so that I can organize my work.**
+- **As a user, I want to update and delete my tasks so that I can keep my task list relevant.**
-- Each task must have a title, description, status (To Do, In Progress, Done), and priority level.
+- **As a user, I want to assign a status (To Do, In Progress, Done) and priority level to each task so that I can track progress and importance.**
-- Users must be able to set due dates for tasks.
+- **As a user, I want to set due dates for tasks so that I can manage deadlines effectively.**
-- Users must be able to filter and sort tasks (by priority, due date, completion status).
+- **As a user, I want to filter and sort tasks (by priority, due date, completion status) so that I can quickly find the most relevant ones.**
-- Users must be able to search for tasks by title or description.
+- **As a user, I want to search for tasks by title or description so that I can locate specific tasks easily.**

-### Mobile & Web Support:

-- The system must provide both a web interface and a mobile application.
-- The UI must be responsive and work on both desktop and tablets.
-- The mobile app must support gesture-based navigation for a smoother UX.
-- The mobile application must support offline mode with synchronization when reconnected.
-- The app must provide both a dark and light themes support.
-- The app must cache user data locally for better performance.

-### Data Storage & Security:

-- All data must be stored securely.
-- Passwords must be hashed and stored securely.

 ## Quality Requirements (Grouped by Quality Attributes)

-### Performance & Scalability:
+### Performance & Scalability

-- API response time must not exceed 900ms for 95% of requests under normal load.
+- **The API response time must not exceed 900ms for 95% of requests under normal load.**
-- The system must optimize API calls to minimize unnecessary requests.
+- **The system must optimize API calls to minimize unnecessary requests.**

-### Availability & Reliability:
+### Availability & Reliability

-- The system must be available 99.9% of the time, excluding planned maintenance.
+- **The system must be available 99.9% of the time, excluding planned maintenance.**
-- The backend must support graceful error handling and retry mechanisms.
+- **The backend must support graceful error handling and retry mechanisms.**

-### Compatibility:
+### Compatibility

-- The system must support modern Chromium-based browsers (Google Chrome, Vivaldi, Brave, Opera).
+- **The system must support modern Chromium-based browsers (Google Chrome, Vivaldi, Brave, Opera).**
-- The system must not provide support for Firefox-based browsers.
+- **The system must not provide support for Firefox-based browsers.**
+- **The web UI must be responsive and work properly on both desktop and tablet devices.**
+- **The mobile application must support gesture-based navigation for a smoother UX.**

-### Security:
+### Security

-- User authentication must be implemented via JWT tokens or session.
+- **User authentication must be implemented via JWT tokens or session.**
-- The system must prevent SQL Injection, XSS, and CSRF attacks.
+- **The system must prevent SQL Injection, XSS, and CSRF attacks.**
-- Sensitive operations must require role-based access control (RBAC).
+- **Sensitive operations must require role-based access control (RBAC).**

-### Maintainability & Extensibility:
+### Maintainability & Extensibility

-- The backend codebase must follow clean architecture principles and be well-documented.
+- **The backend codebase must follow clean architecture principles and be well-documented.**
-- The API must be documented using OpenAPI (e. g., using Swagger).
+- **The API must be documented using OpenAPI (e.g., using Swagger).**
-- The system must allow for the easy addition of new features without significant refactoring.
+- **The system must allow for the easy addition of new features without significant refactoring.**

-### Usability:
+### Usability

-- The UI must be intuitive and user-friendly, following modern design principles.
+- **The UI must be intuitive and user-friendly, following modern design principles.**
-- The system must be accessible on screens as small (mobile) and as large (desktop).
+- **The system must be accessible on screens as small (mobile) and as large (desktop).**
-- The system must support both English and Ukrainian languages, with an option to switch between them.
+- **The system must support both English and Ukrainian languages, with an option to switch between them.**
+- **The mobile application must support offline mode with synchronization when reconnected.**
+- **The app must provide both a dark and light theme for better user experience.**